PRProd/HA-Firemote/README.md

 <br>

 ## Button Overrides
-Firemote buttons can be overridden by Home Assistant scripts through a simple YAML configuration.
+Firemote buttons can be hidden or have their functions overridden by Home Assistant scripts through a simple YAML configuration.

 Ex:
 ```yaml